frikkfossdal/Vespidae/developLog/README.md

 - relative retract heigth.
 Right now its absolute and thats dangerous!
 - implement additive solver

+Some things you should articulate better with visualization:
+- clearly show start point of a program.
+- find a better way to mark toolchange.
+	-

 Write about insights you get by coding all of this stuff.